 There’s a lot more cool things going on in the background I can’t talk about yet.
 I don’t fully know everything I’m going to be doing this year apart from Journal but as soon as I have some clearer plans I’ll share them with you guys.

-Our primary focus is on creating expressive games that explore different forms of interactive storytelling.
+My primary focus is on creating expressive games that explore different forms of interactive storytelling.